 2. Publish – Publish is a scheduling app by Crowdfire that I use just for scheduling my blog posts.
 It’s free, easy and fast to go through and add an already shared post to the schedule.

 Choose to select your own time to post or let Publish pick the time.
 Select the number of times to post each day from 1-50.
-Publish only shares to Instagram and Twitter and I primarily use it for my Twitter posts.
+Publish only shares on Instagram and Twitter and I primarily use it for my Twitter posts.

 Monitoring engagement and post analytics